AdditionalPylons/devstack/docs/developing_on_named_release_branches.rst

 #.
 Check out the appropriate branch in devstack, e.g. ``git checkout open-release/ironwood.master``
 #.
 Use ``make dev.checkout`` to check out the correct branch in the local
    checkout of each service repository
 #.
-Continue with `step 3`_ in the Getting Started guide to pull the correct docker images.
+Continue with step 3 in the `getting started` guide to pull the correct docker images.

 All ``make`` target and ``docker-compose`` calls should now use the correct images until you change or unset ``OPENEDX_RELEASE`` again.
 To work on the